LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

     </form>
 </div>

-A while back I was given an intriguing task: rank scatter plots by similarity.[^client] It is an unusual request but not unheard of - see this [question][stackexchange] or this [one][stackoverflow].
+A while back I was given an intriguing task: rank scatter plots by similarity.
+It is an unusual request but not unheard of - see this [question][stackexchange] or this [one][stackoverflow].
 The above is a demo of the problem at hand. ([Source code](/assets/posts/wasserstein/).)
 Furthermore, there are standard [statistical techniques][wiki_statistical_distance] for this sort of problem.
 I was drawn to the [Wasserstein metric][wiki_wasserstein] which is used in the popular [Fréchet Inception Distance (FID)][machinelearningmastery] in machine learning.
-This is the "similarity" score in the widget.
+This is the "statistical distance" in the widget.

 [machinelearningmastery]: https://machinelearningmastery.com/how-to-implement-the-frechet-inception-distance-fid-from-scratch
 [Heusel-2017]: https://arxiv.org/abs/1706.08500